wp-plugins/authorizenet-woocommerce-addon/readme.txt

 4. Adds Transaction ID, Authorization Code, Response Reason to Order Note.
 5. Can be customized easily.
 6. Bundles with Official Authorize.Net® AIM Libraries.
+7. Can work with test/sandbox Authorize.Net accounts for testing purpose.